1502shivam-singh/MoZORT/README.md

 - Download this repository,
 - Add required dependencies (added below),
-- Place it outside your movies folder,
+- Place it one step, outside your movies directory,

+            if `target` is folder containing movies
+            then place it in same directory as the `target` folder

+- Create your API_KEY from [TMDB](https://www.themoviedb.org/settings/api) website
+- Create a .env file and add inside it

+            API_KEY="{YOUR_API_KEY_HERE}"

-- Go inside the downloaded folder and run
+- Inside this repo, run

-            node main.js ./{YOUR_MOVIES_DIRECTORY_NAME}
+            node main.js {YOUR_MOVIES_DIRECTORY_NAME}

-- Find your movies sorted inside "sorted_movies" folder
+- Find your movies sorted inside "sorted_movies" folder inside the movie directory

-For a test run, hit `node main.js ./target` in this repo, after downloading and setting up for headstart.
+For a test run, move target folder outside this repo and run `node main.js ./target` in this repo (after downloading and setting up) for a headstart.

 ## NOTE